 Section 12.1 - Sick Leave Purpose.
-Sick leave with pay is provided as a benefit to full-time employees in recognition that employees do contract various illnesses from time to time; that their financial resources may be diminished in such instances if pay is discontinued; and that it may not be in the best interest or health of the employee or fellow employees for them to work while sick.
+Sick leave with pay is provided as a benefit to full-time employees in recognition that employees do contract various illnesses from time to time; that employees' immediate family members become ill or injured from time-to-time, that employees' financial resources may be diminished in such instances if pay is discontinued; and that it may not be in the best interest or health of the employee or fellow employees for them to work while sick.
 To the extent permitted by law, sick employees are expected to remain at home unless hospitalized, visiting their physician or other treating professional, or acting pursuant to reasonable instructions for care.
 Unfortunately, sick leave abuse sometimes occurs.
 The parties agree that sick leave abuse is a very serious offense, and the parties further agree that the Village may ferret out sick leave abuse.
 Abuse of sick leave, including but not limited to feigned illness or carrying out of personal chores unrelated to the illness or other employment, are cause for discipline up to and including termination.

 Section 12.2 - Allowance.
 Any full-time employee contracting or incurring any non-job-related sickness or disability shall be eligible for sick leave with pay under the conditions set forth in this Article.
+In addition, an employee may use six days of his or her accrued sick leave days per year to attend to the illness, injury, or medical appointment of his or her child, step-child, spouse, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent.
 In the event of an absence due to injuries or illnesses directly attributable to work at other employment, the employee is not eligible for sick leave payments under this Article.
 Sick leave is not personal time or personal leave, and it will be allowed only in the case of injury or illness as defined herein.